-The signing of any plan or instrument by the method appropriate to the situation.
+This means the signing of any plan or instrument by the method appropriate to the situation.
 The plan or instrument is executed when signed by every person with an interest in the land.
 This includes a company or corporation signing under seal.

-Certification by the witness or witnesses to the execution that the plan or instrument has been correctly signed.
+This means certification by the witness or witnesses to the execution that the plan or instrument has been correctly signed.

 All deposited plans of subdivision and easement, together with any section 88B instrument must be signed by all parties in accordance with section 195D Conveyancing Act 1919.
-See also the chapter on "Registered proprietors and affected parties".
+See also the Guidelines on "Registered proprietors and affected parties".

 All signatures and seals should be legible and made in dense black or dark blue ink.
 No other colours are acceptable.